Hide Me VPN review: "The Missing Malaysian"

+Hide Me VPN review: "The Missing Malaysian"

 Now it might make sense to you why it’s rated 8th out of 52 VPNs.

-Hide Me jurisdiction is great for privacy company, the service is armored with top industry features like AES 256-bit encryption, loads of protocols including OpenVPN, kill-switch and no logging policy.
-The company has been audited by cybersecurity company Defence Code.
+Hide Me jurisdiction is great for a privacy company, the service is armored with top industry features like AES 256-bit encryption, loads of protocols including OpenVPN, kill-switch, and no-logging policy.
+The company has been audited by the cybersecurity company Defence Code.

 There’s definitely room for improvement.
-Double-hop would come handy and wider server park with the same price would be rad.
+Double-hop would come handy and a wider server park with the same price would be rad.

 Is there a perfect VPN?
 No. But there’s a candidate.